 Individual membership is appropriate for nurses or administrators seeking to play an active role in shaping the future of Assisted Living.
 As an individual member of the American Assisted Living Nurses Association, you will be asked to share your expertise and insight on topics pertinent to the Assisted Living nursing practice.
 In return, you will gain access to a nationwide network of nurses that can be used as a source for information on policy discussion, best practices, and current regulatory requirements.

-Supporting Partners have two options for membership.
+Supporting Partners have three options for membership.
 The first option is a corporate membership, which is appropriate for any company that owns, manages, or operates an Assisted Living Community.
 The second option is allied or platinum membership, which is appropriate for any company, corporation, proprietary, or nonprofit that has an interest in supporting nurses in Assisted Living, but does not own, operate, or manage an Assisted Living Community.
+The third is option is platinum plus membership, which gives you acknowledgement in programs and marketing materials, prominent signage at conferences and up to 5 conference attendees and several more perks.